-With Alice in Chains, Atlanta punk icon William DuVall finds his audience - 2/23/2010
+With Alice In Chains, Atlanta punk and hardcore icon William DuVall finds his audience

 More than 25 years have passed since William DuVall’s tirades as the guitarist and songwriter for Neon Christ kicked open the door for Atlanta’s hardcore scene in the early ’80s.
 Back then people called him Kip, and the same scene that he played a vital role in creating during the Reagan era still resonates on local stages.
 But like Atlanta’s urban landscape, DuVall has changed dramatically since those days.
 Mention his name to the tight-jeans-wearing kids of the local punk scene now and Neon Christ hangs on their lips like the evocation of an ancient demigod.
 Mention his later, proto-grunge/art rock trio No Walls, or his more recent and decidedly commercial rock act Comes With the Fall to the same youthful zealots and they only offer blank stares.
 Truth be told, hardcore was only the beginning of a long legacy in which DuVall has labored to strike a balance between artistic integrity and commercial success.